 As globalization progresses and economic activities are intricately linked to each other, we need to take social responsibility for not only our products and services, but also our supply chains.
-The company code of conduct stipulates our trading policy and regulates the compliance of all our executives and employees.
-Additionally, we are sharing the Basic Procurement Policy revised in 2017 with our suppliers, to promote supply chains that operate in accordance with the CSR Procurement Standards.
+Daifuku’s Group Code of Conduct stipulates our trading policy and regulates the compliance of all our executives and employees.
+Under the Code, we share the Basic Procurement Policy revised during fiscal 2017 with our suppliers to manage supply chains in a responsible manner along with our CSR procurement standards.

 Initiative Materiality and relationship to SDGs